Written on 11/13/20

 If you are undergoing intrauterine insemination (IUI), it is likely that your doctor will be monitoring your progesterone levels during your luteal phase.
 Additionally, your doctor may monitor the appearance of your uterine lining to ensure your embryo has the best chance at implantation.

-If you are undergoing in-vitro fertilization (IVF), an embryo will be transferred to your uterus.
+If you are undergoing in-vitro fertilization (IVF), an embryo will be transferred into your uterus.
 If all goes as planned, the embryo will attach to the wall of your uterus.

 During most medicated cycles doctors use some sort of progesterone supplementation starting after confirmed ovulation in the case of IUI or before transfer in the case of IVF.
 This may be in the form of oral pills, vaginal suppositories, or injections.

-You may also be using ovulation induction medications like clomid or letrozole without IUI.
-While the ovulation induction medications themselves can work to increase progesterone production, there may still be a need for progesterone supplementation.
-Traditionally your doctor will monitor levels of progesterone in your blood.
-However, if your doctor is not willing to offer this monitoring or it is prohibitively expensive, Proov can be used in certain instances to monitor PdG levels to understand if ovulation occurred successfully.
+You may also be using ovulation induction medications without IUI.
+While the ovulation induction medications themselves can work to increase progesterone production, there may still be a need for progesterone supplementation after ovulation.
+In many cases, your doctor will monitor levels of progesterone in your blood.
+However, if your doctor is not willing to offer this monitoring or it is prohibitively expensive, Proov can provide you the insight you need in your PdG levels.

 Understanding implantation and ways to help implantation can help you get pregnant faster!